-Just four weeks after her loss in 2020, Chrissy shared a heartbreaking, raw, and beautiful essay that Chrissy shared just four weeks after the birth loss of Jack in 2020.
+As we look back at her journey, we’re taken back to the heartbreaking, raw, and beautiful essay that Chrissy shared just four weeks after the birth loss of Jack in 2020.
 She wrote about taking and sharing the photos:

 I had asked my mom and John to take pictures, no matter how uncomfortable it was.
 I explained to a very hesitant John that I needed them, and that I did NOT want to have to ever ask.
 That he just had to do it.
 He hated it.
 I could tell.
 It didn’t make sense to him at the time.
 But I knew I needed to know of this moment forever, the same way I needed to remember us kissing at the end of the aisle, the same way I needed to remember our tears of joy after Luna and Miles.
 And I absolutely knew I needed to share this story.